Find your perfect way to spend one day in Athens with this Athens itinerary.

 Vegan Beat – the place for the best plant-based gyros you’ll find in Greece.
 Located Pandrossou 7-15, a stone’s throw away from Monastiraki Sq.

-More than 1 day in Athens?
+More than one day in Athens?
 Why not add the following to your itinerary?

 PICNIC ON FILOPAPPOU HILL

-I hope that you enjoyed this Athens 1 day itinerary.
+I hope that you enjoyed this one day in Athens itinerary.
 Any thoughts?
 Comments?
 Questions?
 Pop them in the comments box below and I’ll get back to you!

 Related posts you might like: